 2014 (ongoing): Contracts Prepared

-If Partnership Funding is approved, the applicant will be required to sign an RSCVA contract agreeing to the terms and conditions of the partnership (including an itemization of the agreed-upon RSCVA sponsor amenities); issue a general liability insurance policy naming the RSCVA as additional insured; and provide a Workman's Comp Waiver of Subrogation in favor of the RSCVA.
+If Partnership Funding is approved, the applicant will be required to sign an RSCVA contract agreeing to the terms and conditions of the partnership (including an itemization of the agreed-upon sponsor amenities that the RSCVA shall receive from the event); issue a general liability insurance policy naming the RSCVA as additional insured; and provide a Workman's Comp Waiver of Subrogation in favor of the RSCVA.

 Partnership funds will be disbursed in two installments.
 A partial payment of 50% will be made upon receipt of the signed contract, confirmation of event’s marketing plan, confirmation of hotel partnerships, and required insurance documents.
 The remaining 50% payment will be made after the event takes place, subject to completion of contractual agreements, amenities and a post-event report to the RSCVA.

 Partnership Funding applications will be reviewed by RSCVA staff to ensure that all required materials have been provided.
 Failure to submit all of the required documents by the final application deadline will result in disqualification.